munificent/craftinginterpreters/book/closures.md

 </aside>

 The technique I explain here comes from the design of the Lua VM.
-It is fast, parsimonious with memory, and relatively little code to implement.
+It is fast, parsimonious with memory, and implemented with relatively little code.
 Even more impressive, it fits naturally into the single-pass compilers clox and Lua both use.
 It is somewhat intricate, though.
 It might take a while before all the pieces click together in your mind.
-We'll build them one step at a time and I'll try to introduce the concepts in stages.
+We'll build them one step at a time, and I'll try to introduce the concepts in stages.

 ## Closure Objects